Skip to content

 ❓ Frequently Asked Questions

-Do I need a visa or a JESTA to visit Japan in 2026? +
+Do I need a visa or a JESTA authorization to visit Japan in 2026? +

-Most travellers from visa-exempt countries — the US, UK, Canada, Australia, the EU and around 70 others — enter visa-free for up to 90 days with just a valid passport.
-JESTA, Japan’s planned electronic travel authorization, is NOT in force in 2026: parliament passed the enabling law on 29 May 2026, but launch is targeted for fiscal 2028.
-You do not need to buy any authorization to fly in 2026.
+For passport holders of the roughly 70 visa-exempt countries — including the US, UK, Canada, Australia, and EU member states — a valid passport is all you need for stays up to 90 days.
+JESTA, Japan’s planned electronic travel authorization, is not in force in 2026.
+Parliament passed the enabling law on 29 May 2026, but the system is not operational; launch is targeted for fiscal 2028, with a legal backstop of 31 March 2029.
+No authorization purchase is required for any trip in 2026.

-Which lounges at Haneda take Priority Pass? +
+Which lounges at Haneda accept Priority Pass? +

-Can I leave the airport and see Tokyo on a layover? +
+Can I leave Haneda and see Tokyo on a layover? +

-Yes, more easily than at Narita, because Haneda is only about 20 km out.
-Asakusa is reachable on a single Keikyu-through-Asakusa-line ride in roughly 35-40 minutes each way and works on a layover of about 5 hours or more.
-Shibuya and central Tokyo need a transfer, around 30-40 minutes each way, viable on 5-6 hours.
-Under about 4 hours, stay in the terminal.
+Yes, more realistically than at Narita.
+Asakusa is reachable on a single Keikyu-through-Asakusa-line ride in roughly 35–40 minutes each way and is viable on a layover of about five hours or more — Sensō-ji and the Nakamise approach are a short walk from the station.
+Shibuya and central Tokyo need a transfer (about 30–40 minutes each way) and work on five to six hours.
+Under about four hours, the immigration-plus-security round trip leaves no margin; stay in the terminal.

 What airlines are based at Haneda? +

-Japan Airlines (JAL) and All Nippon Airways (ANA), Japan’s two full-service network carriers.
-JAL flies domestic from Terminal 1 and international from Terminal 3; ANA flies domestic from Terminal 2 and international from Terminals 2 and 3.
+Japan Airlines and All Nippon Airways — Japan’s two full-service network carriers.
+JAL operates domestic flights from Terminal 1 and international from Terminal 3.
+ANA operates domestic from Terminal 2 and splits international between Terminals 2 and 3.

 How early can I catch a train from Haneda in the morning? +

-The earliest Keikyu and Monorail services run from around 05:00-05:30.
-If you land before that, late-night buses serve some destinations, or a taxi covers the gap.
-Terminal 3 is open 24 hours, so waiting airside for the first train is comfortable.
+Keikyu and Monorail services begin from around 05:00–05:30.
+If you land before that, late-night Limousine Bus services run from Terminal 3 toward Shinjuku and Ikebukuro until the trains resume, or a taxi covers the gap.
+Terminal 3 is open 24 hours, so waiting airside for the first train is a comfortable option.

 Will my usual apps and SIM work in Japan? +

-Yes — Japan does not block Western apps, so your normal services work over Wi-Fi, roaming, or a travel eSIM.
-Free Wi-Fi is available in the terminals; for reliable city navigation, an eSIM or a rented pocket Wi-Fi from the airport is the practical choice.
+Japan does not block Western apps, so your normal services work over Wi-Fi, roaming, or a travel eSIM.
+Free Wi-Fi is available throughout the terminals.
+For navigating the city, a travel eSIM or pocket Wi-Fi rented at the airport is the practical choice — Tokyo’s rail network is complex enough to make a reliable maps app genuinely useful.

 Item Detail